World Book Day

 Further resources:

-• If you would like to include an author visit as part of your plans for World Book Day, Authors Abroad, Authors Aloud and Speaking of Books are organisations that can help you find an author to suit your needs.
-Don’t forget that authors get very booked up at this time of year so get in touch early!
+- If you would like to include an in-person author visit as part of your plans for World Book Day®, there are a number of organisations that can help you.
+Don’t forget that authors get very booked up around World Book Day® so get in touch early!

 Visit the resource